 It's important to define your audience, as this will influence what content you want to include.
 For example, at Zendesk, even though many teams use the internal knowledge base, it's primary audience is the customer advocates.

-If you already have an external knowledge base, you need to think about whether you are going to publish your internal knowledge base alongside your external content, or if you have Support Enterprise and either Guide Enterprise, or Support Enterprise with the Multibrand add-on and any Guide plan, you can publish your internal content as a new brand, which allows you to publish the content to its own Help Center.
+If you already have an external knowledge base, you need to think about whether you are going to publish your internal knowledge base alongside your external content or you can publish your internal content as a new brand (not available on Suite Team), which allows you to publish the content to its own help center.

 - Structure by department: